What is Jobseeker's Benefit?

 |€300 or more||€220||€146|

 Average weekly earnings

-Jobseeker's Benefit rates are graduated according to your earnings in the relevant tax year.
+Jobseeker's Benefit rates are based on your earnings in the relevant tax year.
 Your average weekly earnings are your gross yearly earnings from employment divided by the number of Class A, H or P paid contributions in the relevant tax year.

 The relevant tax year is 2 years before the year of your claim.
-For example, if you claim Jobseeker's Benefit in 2022 the relevant tax year is 2020.
-If you only qualify for a reduced JB payment, it may be of greater benefit for you to claim Jobseeker's Allowance instead of Jobseeker's Benefit.
+For example, if you claim Jobseeker's Benefit in 2023 the relevant tax year is 2021.
+If you qualify for a reduced JB payment, it may be of greater benefit for you to claim Jobseeker's Allowance instead of Jobseeker's Benefit.